getlantern/lantern-roadmap/items/give-whitelist.md

 ### Whitelist for Give mode

 Many users are excited to share their connection, but not for any possible use.
-We hould give users the option to only let their censored proxy buddies access certain sites.
+We should give users the option to only let their censored proxy buddies access certain sites.

 #### Requirements